 Anxiety often seems like it's a part of your personality.
 But anxiety is not a personality disorder.
 Personality disorders are psychological disorders that are characterized by personality types that are vastly different than cultural norms, to the point of causing significant distress and interpersonal problems.

-Several personality disorders have been linked to the development of anxiety disorders and some, like borderline personality disorder, often have anxiety as one of its main symptoms.
+Several personality disorders often co-occur with anxiety disorders and some, like borderline personality disorder, often have anxiety as one of the main symptoms.

 Personality Disorders Are More Common Than You Think

 According to experts, personality disorders may be the most common psychological disorder on the planet.
 Part of this is because personality disorders are meant to account for nearly every type of non-normal behavior.
-In fact, there is an "obsessive compulsive personality disorder" that is considered a separate disorder from obsessive compulsive disorder, despite sharing the same name.
+In fact, there is an "obsessive compulsive personality disorder" that is considered a separate disorder from obsessive compulsive disorder, despite sharing a similar name.

 In order to learn more about yourself and your anxiety, you shouldn't pay too much attention to labels in the beginning.
-You should start with my free 7 minute anxiety test, and then focus on the idea of becoming more psychologically healthy than of worrying about whether or not you have a "disorder."
+You should focus on the idea of becoming more psychologically healthy than of worrying about whether or not you have a "disorder."

 Types of Personality Disorders and Their Links to Anxiety

-The psychological manual that psychologists use to evaluate personality disorders (The DSM-IV-TR, soon to be the DSM-V) lists personality disorders in the following categories:
+The psychological manual that psychologists use to evaluate personality disorders and other mental health disorders (The DSM-V) lists personality disorders in the following categories:

 - Cluster A (odd/eccentric) - Paranoid, Schizoid, Schizotypal

-- Cluster B (dramatic, emotional, erratic) - Antisocial, Borderline, Histrionic, Narcessistic
+- Cluster B (dramatic, emotional, erratic) - Antisocial, Borderline, Histrionic, Narcissistic

 - Cluster C (anxious/fearful) - Avoidant, Dependent, Obsessive Compulsive